 Bush Studies (1907) is a slim collection of short stories by Barbara Baynton (1857-1929).
 It’s one of the Australian Classics Library books sent to me for review, and I had never heard of her.
-When I Googled to find out something about her background, I discovered that this book – which in Australia has been published by Sydney University Press with support from CAL (the Copyright Agency Ltd) – is available for sale through Dodo Press (the imprint of The UK Book Depository).
+When I Googled to find out something about her background, I discovered that this book – which in Australia has been published by Sydney University Press with support from CAL (the Copyright Agency Ltd) – is available for sale through Dodo Press.
 How interesting that on the other side of the world a bookseller thinks that a reprint of this little book is commercially viable, was my reaction.
 But my next discovery was that the Australian publisher Angus and Robertson published a copy in 2007.
 You can buy it from Amazon too, and there are copies on eBay.
 It’s not the obscure title I had assumed it to be at all…it even gets a mention on the Australian Horror Writers Association website on its Australian Masters of Horror page.

 But who’s reading it?
 Nobody on Library Thing, and nobody on GoodReads, but academics are, it seems, from the earnest articles that the Google search threw up.
 I haven’t read them, though I did read the brief scholarly introduction in the book, and I certainly enjoyed the rather surprising bio that I found online: Barbara Baynton was a shocking liar about her own life!
 She changed the date & place of her birth and the names of her parents, claiming that her father was a wealthy landowner (and not a carpenter).
 She romanticised these origins with a tale about how they had fallen in love en route to Australia from Ireland and her mother had begun their relationship while still married to somebody else (who conveniently died).